Junk Words and Phrases

 after all, and nobody really understood what it meant.

-There I was again, listening to NPR, when a jazz musician was described
+There I was again, listening to NPR, when a jazz musician was

-of all envelopes!
+of the envelope of all envelopes!

 - Reinventing